hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/extract-specialized-table.md

 ## Motivation

-As one step of [Carve Out Bounded Context (out of Monolith)](../strategic/extract-bounded-context) you’ve found a monolithic data model.
+As one step of [Extract Bounded Context](../strategic/extract-bounded-context) you’ve found a monolithic data model.
 (Often used to store a monolithic domain model.)
 In this data model you have identified a table that has become too big.
 The decision has been made to separate the parts for the newly extracted bounded context.

 ## Mechanics